iPad Air 3

 Cameras and Speakers

-The rear camera is 8MP and capable of capturing Live Photos in wide color, though limited to 1080p video recording.
+The rear camera is 8MP and capable of capturing Live Photos in wide color, though it's limited to 1080p video recording.
 Apple updated the front-facing camera this generation to 7MP, allowing for 1080P FaceTime and video.

 The audio is limited to two stereo speakers, unlike the four in the iPad Pro line.
 These speakers still sound great, although it is easy to block one of the speaker grates when holding the iPad.

 iPad Air 3 Legacy